rcmosher/vim-omnomnomnisharp/documentation/vscode.md

-# Visual Studio
+# VS Code
-VsCode can provide a Vim-like experience with extensions.
+VS Code can provide a Vim-like experience with extensions.
 Multiple are available.
 * [VSCodeVim](https://github.com/VSCodeVim/Vim)
 * [VSCode Neovim](https://github.com/vscode-neovim/vscode-neovim)
 There are multiple extensions for C# support.